 “The Tooth Fairy lives in the tooth shop,” says Vivian, with a serious look and a small grin.
 “There are pictures of teeth on the walls, and she sleeps there.
 We each have our own drawer, and that’s how she keeps track of our teeth.”

 It’s no surprise that this clever second grader has carefully considered every detail of her Tooth Fairy tale, right down to the artwork on the tooth shop walls: art is Vivian’s favorite school subject, coloring is her favorite pastime and white is her favorite color—although she’s quick to point out it’s merely a coincidence that teeth are white too.
+As dentists, we certainly share a love for white teeth.
+I’m sure your Dentist Fort Wayne will do too!
+Although, if you avoid dental appointments you’ll never get the chance to show them off.

 We wanted to know more.